British brass band: Australia

 The Australian derivation of a brass band is the same as the UK brass band (i.e. standard instrumentation with no woodwind).
 Contesting bands in Australia are graded from A Grade to D Grade.
 National Contests are held each year at Easter, with the location moving from state to state, and often including bands from New Zealand or other locations around the Asia Pacific region.

 Each state also conducts their own championships.
 National and state contests are generally of the same format: a set test piece for each grade, a hymn, an own choice, a stage march (march or concert march performed on the stage without marching) and a light entertainment concert program.
 Smaller regional contests often replace the major works with an own choice concert program.

 Among the country's most famous brass band identities have been conductor and composer Percy Code; and David King and Frank Wright who made their mark in Britain.
 Early Australian brass composers include Thomas Bulch, Alex Lithgow and Charles Trussell.
 In later years, leading composers have included Brenton Broadstock ("Winds of Change", "Rutherford Variations", "Valiant Take All My Sins Away" and many more), Barrie Gott ("Mumbo Jumbo", "Gospel Train", "Glasshouse Sketches") and Joe Cook ("Taskforce", "Keighley Moor").

 Europe

 Belgium

 In Belgium, there are about 30 brass bands.
-The best known is Brass Band Willebroek, who were crowned European Brass Band Champions in 1993, 2006 and 2007.
+The best known is Brass Band Willebroek, who were crowned European Brass Band Champions in 1993, 2006, 2007 and 2025 with all wins coming under the leadership of Frans Violet.
 The average banding level is still rising, as the brass movement was only introduced in Belgium some 30 years ago.

 The national brass band Championships are held annually at CC Zwanenberg in Heist-Op-Den-Berg.
 The winner represents Belgium at the European Championships.